viditraj/pebble/README.md

 </details>

 <details>
-<summary><b>Can I run this without a GPU?</b></summary>
+<summary><strong>Can I run this without a GPU?</strong></summary><br>

 The architecture code, tokenizer, and data pipeline all work on CPU.
 Training on CPU is technically possible but will take days instead of hours for the full 25M model.
-For learning the concepts, you can train a tiny version (1-5M params) on CPU for small experiments.
+For learning the concepts, you can train a tiny version (1–5M params) on CPU for small experiments.
 </details>

 <details>
-<summary><b>What's the Chinchilla-optimal training budget for 25M params?</b></summary>
+<summary><strong>What's the Chinchilla-optimal training budget for 25M params?</strong></summary><br>

-The Chinchilla scaling laws suggest ~500M tokens for a 25M parameter model (20x parameter count).
+The Chinchilla scaling laws suggest ~500M tokens for a 25M parameter model (20&#215; parameter count).
 We train on ~800M unique tokens over multiple epochs, slightly over-training to ensure the model fully converges.
-The total tokens seen during training is ~3-6B (with repetition).
+The total tokens seen during training is ~3–6B (with repetition).
 </details>

 <details>
-<summary><b>Can I scale this up to a larger model?</b></summary>
+<summary><strong>Can I scale this up to a larger model?</strong></summary><br>

 Yes.
 The `configs/pebble_100m.yaml` config defines a 100M parameter variant that trains on the same hardware with gradient checkpointing.
 The code is written to be architecture-agnostic — change the config, and you get a bigger model.
 Beyond 100M, you'll want multiple GPUs or cloud compute.
 </details>